dmaman86/algo-solutions/problems/famous_algorithms/kadanes_algorithm/README.md

-Write a function that takes in a non-empty of integers and returns the maximum sum that can be obtained by summing up all of the integers in a non-empty subarray of the input array.
-A subarray must only contain adjacent numbers (numbers next to each other in the input array).
+Write a function that takes in a non-empty of integers and returns the maximum sum that can be obtained by summing up all of the integers in a non-empty sub-array of the input array.
+A sub-array must only contain adjacent numbers (numbers next to each other in the input array).

 Sample Input